maxwellito/hexabeat/README.md

 Nothing is built in.
 It's your problem now.

-### Does this work with other MIDI keyboards than the Akai Mini MPK?
+### Does this work with other MIDI keyboards than the Akai MPK Mini?

 No.